bensivo/salad-bowl/docs/deployment/Deployment.md

 ```
 npm run build
 tar -zcvf saladbowl-web.tar ./out

+# NOTE: WE have updated next.config.js to make it output a static site that can be served by nginx, instead of by the default next backend
 ```

 3. Copy the tar file to the server and extract it into the 'web' folder